ip2location/ip2location-nodejs/README.md

  - prevent password sharing and abuse of service
  - geotargeting in advertisement

-The database will be updated in monthly basis for the greater accuracy.
-Free sample DB1 database is available at /samples directory or download it from https://www.ip2location.com/developers.htm.
+The database will be updated on a monthly basis for greater accuracy.

 The complete database is available at https://www.ip2location.com under Premium subscription package.
+The free LITE database is available at https://lite.ip2location.com.

 ## Installation